 CAQC continues to recognize that the "type and intensity" of research, scholarly activity and creative activity presented by a particular institution may vary, depending on the discipline within which its program falls.
-For example, at both a "comprehensive academic and research institution" and a "baccalaureate and applied studies institution", pure research may be more prevalent in a Bachelor of Science program than in a Bachelor of Business Administration program.
+For example, at both a "comprehensive academic and research university" and an "undergraduate university", pure research may be more prevalent in a Bachelor of Science program than in a Bachelor of Business Administration program.
 CAQC's expectation is that, within a program, individual faculty members may engage in one or more kinds of scholarly activity found within the spectrum it has outlined.